 UNIV 101-UNIV 102 required for all first time students; UNIV 110 required for transfer students with fewer than 30 transfer credits.
 Students do not earn credit if requirement is waived.
 UNIV 111 may be required based on academic performance.

+'''

 UNIV 101 - Freshman Seminar I and

 UNIV 102 - Freshman Seminar II

 or

 UNIV 110 - University Studies

 or

-UNIV 111 - University Studies for Student Success
+'''